Privacy Policy - Ekata

 Learn More

-For the purpose of this Privacy Notice, “Personal Information” means any information relating to an identified or identifiable individual.
-In connection with the provision of the Services, we obtain Personal Information relating to you from the various sources described below.
+For the purpose of this Privacy Notice, unless otherwise specified, “Personal Information” means any information relating to an identified or identifiable individual.
+In connection with the provision of the Services, we obtain Personal Information relating to you in the situations described below.

 1. Personal Information Provided by You